unpoly/unpoly/README_RAILS.md

 ### Before you make a PR

-Before you make a PR, please have some discussion about the proposed change by [opening an issue on GitHub](https://github.com/unpoly/unpoly/issues/new).
+Before you create a pull request, please have some discussion about the proposed change by [opening an issue on GitHub](https://github.com/unpoly/unpoly/issues/new).

 ### Running tests

-- Install Ruby 2.1.2
+- Install Ruby 2.3.8
 - Install Bundler by running `gem install bundler`
 - `cd` into `spec_app`
 - Install dependencies by running `bundle install`